StasKoval/docker-4-production-demos/rancher/amazon/README.md

 rancher/amazon/create-hosts
 ```

+Then, replace the 'default' security group with the 'rancher-host' security group.

 ### 1.2: Configure your SSH client to access all the hosts

 See `client-ssh-config.template` and edit your `~/.ssh/config` file accordingly.